 To confirm coverage with your insurance company, you will need to ask if you are covered for a live, two–way audiovisual communication between the physician and patient when the patient is located at home.
 Please reiterate that you will be at home for the Video Visit.

 The insurance company will also need to know how your provider will bill for the visit.
-Ask your clinic for this information (i.e. CPT Code: __________________________ with a GT modifier).
+Ask your clinic for the billing code and modifiers that will be used for your video visit.

 If your insurance does not offer Video Visits as a covered benefit, you will be eligible for a self-pay patient discount for the Video Visit.
-Call Michigan Medicine Patient Financial Services at 1-855-855-0863 once you receive your bill for the service.
+Call University of Michigan Health Patient Financial Services at 1-855-855-0863 once you receive your bill for the service.
 Medicare patients should automatically receive the discount and will not need to call Patient Financial Services for the discount.